agirishkumar/MedScript/UI/README.md

    - The application is exposed to the internet and configured to allow unauthenticated access.

 This pipeline ensures that any updates to the `UI/` directory in the specified branches are automatically deployed to the production environment.

+### Slack Alert Notification Integration

+We’ve integrated Slack alert notifications into the deployment pipeline to keep developers informed about deployment failures.
+If a deployment fails, an alert is sent to a specified Slack channel with details including the branch, commit and author.
+Slack notifications are triggered through a webhook and provide real-time information about the deployment status.
+Screenshot of sample notification is below: